VigneshManoj/ambf_ctc_module/README.md

 - A GUI would pop up where you can provide the desired position
 - Adjust the Gain values to reduce the error value being printed to a very small value

+### How to see output in graph
+- Install PlotJuggler from GitHub Repository: https://github.com/facontidavide/PlotJuggler
+- Run plotjuggler using command: rosrun plotjuggler PlotJuggler
+- In the streaming tab, select Start: ROS_Topic_streamer
+- Select 'tau_plot' and you can see the output